paustint/record-compare/README.md

     - [ ] We need to figure out the interaction for these

 - APP
   - [ ] When matching rows, we will want to keep the order and add in spaces (empty rows) on the left or right based on if there are matches later on (e.x. keep matches next to eachother no matter what, but also retain order)
   - [ ] We might need to store a map of items, or maybe we can do it on the fly when we sort
+- FILE UPLOAD
+  - [ ] Allow dragging and dropping a file
+  - [ ] Show loading indicator while parsing a large file
+  - [ ] Disable file input while a file is being loaded/parsed
+  - [ ] Filesize should be in friendly units
+  - [ ] If there is an error parsing or reading the file, the user does no know about it.
+    - [ ] Ex. make a CSV where data extends beyond the columns
+  - [ ] Show how many rows or lines in the file exist (depending on type of file)
 - [ ] TABLE
   - [ ] FILTERS
     - [ ] Add filters to only show some data (checkboxes)